Gifted and Talented Youth

 Students capable of high performance include those with demonstrated achievement or potential ability in any one or more of the following areas: general intellectual, specific academic subjects, creativity, leadership and visual and performing arts.

-Registration is now open for the Hormel Foundation Gifted and Talented Education Symposium, a collaboration between MDE, The Hormel Foundation, and Austin School District.
-The dates of the sixth annual General Symposium are June 9-12, 2014.
-Daily sessions address best practices on the assessment of students for services, program models, social and emotional needs, instructional strategies, under-represented populations, under-achievement, integration of STEM and technology as well as specific content in the areas of science, mathematics, language arts and social studies.
+Sessions address best practices on the assessment of students for services, program models, social and emotional needs, instructional strategies, under-represented populations, under-achievement, integration of STEM and technology and specific content in the areas of science, mathematics, language arts and social studies.